streamnative/pulsar-hub/connectors/debezium-postgres-source/2.5.0/debezium-postgres-source.md

 id: "debezium-postgres-source"
 ---

-The Debezium source connector pulls messages from MySQL or PostgreSQL to Pulsar topics.
+The Debezium source connector pulls messages from PostgreSQL and persists the messages to Pulsar topics.

 # Configuration

-The configuration of the Debezium source connector has the following properties.
+The configuration of Debezium source connector has the following properties.

 | Name | Required | Default | Description |
 |------|----------|---------|-------------|